Skip to main content

 info

-• the userset of all users related to the object as "viewer"; indicating that a user can be assigned a direct viewer relation
+• the userset of all users related to the object as "viewer", indicating that a user can be assigned a direct viewer relation

-• the userset of all users related to the object as "editor"; indicating that a user who is an editor is also implicitly a viewer
+• the userset of all users related to the object as "editor", indicating that a user who is an editor is also implicitly a viewer

-So if anne is in at least one of those usersets (is either an editor or a viewer), the check on {"user": "user:anne", "relation": "viewer", "object": "document:new-roadmap"} will return {"allowed": true}.
+If anne is in at least one of those usersets, meaning anne is either an editor or a viewer, the check on {"user": "user:anne", "relation": "viewer", "object": "document:new-roadmap"} returns {"allowed": true}.

 The Intersection Operator